ethereum-optimism/design-docs/plasma-mode.md

 ## DA Server / Challenge Code Quality Integration

 External parties will be responsible for both the DA server and DA Challenge Contract.
-This means that code will not follow the standard developement process of the op-stack.
+This means that code will not follow the standard development process of the op-stack.

 ## Superchain Registry Integration